 - Reinforces Australia’s leadership in innovative and efficient energy solutions.

-6. Cross River Rail: Transforming Brisbane's Transport Network
+5. Cross River Rail: Transforming Brisbane's Transport Network

-Project Location: Brisbane, Queensland
+- Project Location: Brisbane, Queensland.

-Visionaries at the Helm: Driven by a collaboration of forward-thinking government leaders and private sector experts
+- Visionaries at the Helm: Driven by a collaboration of forward-thinking government leaders and private sector experts.

-Timeline: Initiated in the early 2010s, with completion projected for 2024
+- Timeline: Initiated in the early 2010s, with completion projected for 2029.

-Investment: Estimated at AU$14.5 billion
+- Investment: Estimated at AU$8 billion.

 The Cross River Rail introduces a new passenger rail network to Brisbane, complementing the Brisbane Inland Rail.
 This transformative project also connects to the Gold Coast Light Rail system, boosting regional connectivity.